Anastasiia-Ilina/Anastasiia-Ilina/README.md

 - If you are interested in my profile, I will be glad to meet new people through social networks

-Now I am a Netology student in the field of Data Sciences and I am very interested in my development in the field of analytics.
 I like working with data, plotting, analyzing dependencies, and making predictions.